mdbridge/click-by-voice/doc/activating_hints.md

 ## Activating hints

-Click by Voice hint activation commands consist of a *hint_specification* optionally followed by a colon then a *operation*.
+Click by Voice hint activation commands consist of a *hint_specification* optionally followed by a colon then an *operation*.
-For example, `42` specifies using the default operation on the element with hint number 42 and `34:k` specifies activating hint 34 using operation `k`.
-An empty operation (e.g., `153:`) is equivalent to specifying no operation.
+For example, `42` specifies activating the element with hint number 42 using the default operation and `34:k` specifies activating hint 34 using operation `k`.
+An empty operation (e.g., `153:`) is equivalent to specifying the default operation.

-Past this point being edited...

-The pop-up command shortcut pops up a small dialog box in the upper right asking for the hint number that should be activated.
-At its simplest, typing the number displayed next to an element then pressing enter will dismiss the dialog box then click or focus that element as appropriate.
-(Click by Voice uses heuristics to attempt to determine whether an element should be clicked or focused; if it guesses wrong, you can use one of the more specific commands below to force clicking or focusing.)

-To specify that something different be done with the element, add a colon and one of the following operation codes:
+### Available operations

+The following operations are currently available:

 * 'f' focuses the element (doesn't work on all elements, does work on iframes)
 * 'c' clicks the element